-One limitation of the current study is the small number of farms in each facility type.
-As state agencies had been promoting the use of bedded pack systems for years in Vermont, we had anticipated it would be feasible to enroll 10 farms using this system to house their lactating animals.
+Perhaps the biggest limitation of the current study is the small number of farms in each facility type.
+As state agencies had been promoting the use of BP systems for years in Vermont, we had anticipated it would be feasible to enroll 10 farms using this system to house their lactating animals.
 This turned out not to be the case; the Winter 2018-2019 survey showed that many dairy farms were instead using these systems for non-lactating animals (heifers, dry cows; Andrews et al. 2021).
 Furthermore, the COVID-19 pandemic precluded resumption of the study in Spring 2020, limiting the number of farms included to herds sampled in 2019, and not all farms had DHIA data for every outcome of interest.
-A related limitation is that well-established mastitis control practices (i.e., teat-dipping, forestripping, using separate towels for individual cows) were widely adapted by participating herds, so we were unable to analyze associations between certain practices and BTM quality, udder health, and hygiene.
+A related limitation is that well-established mastitis control practices were widely adapted by participating herds, so we were unable to analyze associations between certain practices and BTM quality, udder health, and hygiene.
 A large body of work exists showing consistent udder health benefits from using these and other practices, so lack of association between these fundamental mastitis control practices and desirable outcomes in the current study should not be taken as evidence that they provide no benefit.
-The potential exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on bedded pack systems in the Northeastern US.
-Studies enrolling a larger number of bedded pack farms by covering a larger geographic area may have sufficient power to identify particular management factors which are beneficial on bedded packs specifically.
+As group sizes for each facility type were limited, we would caution against making inferences from the findings beyond the source population of this study.
+The potential still exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on BP systems in the Northeastern US.
+By enrolling farms from a larger geographic area, future studies may be able to enroll a larger number of BP farms, increasing the statistical power needed to identify particular management factors which are beneficial on BP specifically.

+While BP systems are not common for housing lactating cows in Vermont, farms using this system in the state are using both compost bedded-packs managed with daily cultivation and untilled deep bedded pack systems.
+As untilled and cultivated bedded pack systems differ in numerous regards (Leso et al., 2020), the initial goal was to enroll enough farms using each type and treat them as separate groups in the analysis.
+As the relatively small number of BP used in our state to house lactating dairy cattle created a challenge for enrolling ten herds using this kind of system in our observational study, it was necessary to combine both types of system in order to achieve our objective of describing udder hygiene, milk quality, and udder health on these loose-housing systems deeply-bedded with organic material.
+While we acknowledge that grouping them together is not ideal, this diversity is a reflection of how the target population (small-medium, pasture-based organic dairy farms) are actually using them in the Northeastern U.S. (Benson, 2012).
+Despite this limitation, including bedded pack farms managed in a variety of ways sheds light on a broader spectrum of options used within this loose-housing system.
+Our current study demonstrates that farms can achieve excellent milk quality using either an untilled, deep bedded pack system or an aerobically composting bedded pack system for indoor housing; three of the five BP farms had a BTSCC ≤99,000 cells/mL, and the remaining two were ≤160,000 cells/mL.
+Furthermore, the lowest BTSCC in the study (54,000 cells/mL) was a static BP farm using woodchips and straw.
+This low BTSCC was not just from selectively dumping milk from high-SCC cows; this farm also had the lowest overall % cows with elevated SCS (8.6%; data not shown).